kasturimitra/WhiteHole/README.md

 ```
 For documents in other formats (eg .txt) the function **read_docx** can be replaced with its file type compatible counterparts (eg **read_txt**).
 Visit [R Documentation](https://www.rdocumentation.org/) for more help.

+Please note that some of the code is White Hole specific, and needs to be modified slightly to suit other documents.
+The required changes have been mentioned in the comments.

 # Authors
 [Kasturi Mitra](https://github.com/kasturimitra)